selsebil-ben/UserManagement/README.md

   - Java script
 # Run the project locally
-First, install all teh packages : npm install
+First, install all teh packages :
+- npm install
+ or
+- yarn install

+Then, run the development server:
+- npm run dev
+or
+- yarn dev
 # or
-yarn install

-Then, run the development server: npm run dev
-# or
-yarn dev
 ## or Open this link with your browser to see the result :
 https://usermanagement-fshd.onrender.com